Skip to content

 - Assess vulnerabilities of a computer system and corresponding threats

 - Assess the comparative strengths of cryptographic systems

 - Synthesize and articulate ideas clearly and convincingly in oral and written form

 - Textbook: No textbook; the course will be taught using current articles and the notes of the instructor.

-- Grading: Three assignments worth 10% each, and three presentations worth 10% each.
+- Grading: Three assignments worth 10% each, and two presentations worth 15% each.
 A final exam worth 40%.
 The assignments have to be completed in groups of at least two, and no more than three.
 It would be best if you formed a group at the beginning of the course, and worked on all the assignments with the same group.
 There is tremendous value in working on problems with your group; it amplifies the learning experience, and teaches teamwork.
 The final exam will be written individually.

 - How to avoid plagiarism: As mentioned above, the assignments will be written in groups.
 Each group has to work independently of the other groups; verbal discussions of problems among groups are allowed, but you should not show written notes, and you should not leave such discussions with written notes.
 Each group will submit a single assignment.
 Once a group is formed, it is expected to remain working together throughout the term; difference in a group are normal, and it is part of the learning experience for the members to resolve them.

 - Attendance: Students are encouraged but not required to attend the lectures.
 The assignments will be posted online.
 The final exam will be written in class.
 Each student will be required to present in class three times; each presentation will take about 20min.
 Briefing your colleagues on technical issues is a fundamental skill for Computer Science professionals, and so the presentation will be taken very seriously.